avichaigel/WeatherRest/README.md

 The user can choose whichever location he wants on the map, which uses Google Maps API.
 The forecast is taken from the OpenWeatherMap API.

+Important: For the purpose of authentication, the only acceptable password is DWELL123.
+This is detailed below.

 Running:
 1. To run the server, open it in an IDE (I used PyCharm) and in the terminal run the commands: cd WeatherApp (should lead you into .../WeatherForecast/WeatherApp)